ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 > NOTE: HOW THIS (AND ANY) FEATURE IS INCLUDED IN IMPLEMENTATION IS UP TO DEVELOPERS

-When displaying list options and the menu lags or is expected to take longer than normal, the client-user should be able to indicate loading via a slot.
+When displaying list options and the dropdown lags or is expected to take longer than normal, the client-user should be able to indicate loading via a slot.

 ![ ](spec-images/select-15.png)

 > NOTE: IS THIS NEEDED?
 IF YES, NEEDS VISUAL DESIGN & TECH WRITER

-Menus with dynamically loading list options may have a "Load more" button.
-Clicking the "Load more" button should resolve into the "Loading…" indication, then load more list options and scroll the menu as needed.
+Dropdowns with dynamically loading list options may have a "Load more" button.
+Clicking the "Load more" button should resolve into the "Loading…" indication, then load more list options and scroll the dropdown as needed.

 ![ ](spec-images/select-16.png)

 #### Touch-Screen Devices

-On touch-screen devices, the select component should bring up the menu in a Nimble or native popover.
+On touch-screen devices, the select component should bring up the dropdown in a Nimble or native popover.

 ![ ](spec-images/select-17.png)

 ### Mouse Interactions

-Field buttons are used to open the menu.
+Field buttons are used to open the dropdown.

 ![ ](spec-images/select-18.png)